bharadwaj-raju/TextSuggest/README.md

 Make one based on the sample above, and place it in `~/.config/textsuggest/processors/` (file must end with `.py` extension).

 Processors in `~/.config/textsuggest/processors` take precedence over those in `/usr/share/textsuggest/processors`, in case of a name or match conflict.

+Optionally, you can use `process_all = "first"` in the file to make all suggestions be processed through it first.
+Set it to `"last"` instead to make it process everything last.

 ## Other langauges